 Once your subscription has been accepted, the controller briefly displays the subscription details and navigates you to the Dashboard of the automation controller interface.
 For later reference, you can return to this screen by clicking Settings from the left navigation bar and select Subscription settings from the Subscription option.

-A status of indicates your subscription is in compliance with the number of hosts you have automated within your subscription count.
+In the automation controller UI, status of indicates your subscription is in compliance with the number of hosts you have automated within your subscription count.
 Otherwise, your status will show an Out of Compliance status, indicating you have exceeded the number of hosts in your subscription.

 Even if a host is automated in multiple inventories, it will count against your subscription’s alloted host count.

 managed > manifest_limit => non-compliant